Brother Cobweb: the concept

 (Artwork and illustrations by Todd M. Coe).

-The novel has become more and more relevant after its publication in April 2020.
+The novel has become more relevant since its publication, April 2020.
 Brother Cobweb is a surreal and provocative odyssey that has struck a nerve as it exposes the abuses and hypocrisy of an all-too-familiar Midwestern evangelical church.
 Ironically enough, it has become a ‘lighthouse’ that illuminates the way out of the current political situation in the US.

-Not only did people like Eaker saw Trumpism coming, he himself has been dealing with it for half a century throughout his career as controversial filmmaker, innovative painter, and critically acclaimed author.
+Not only have people like Eaker forseen the coming of Trumpism, he himself has been dealing with it for half a century throughout his career as controversial filmmaker, innovative painter, and critically acclaimed author.

 (Artwork and illustrations by Todd M. Coe).

 “Brother Cobweb” is now available through Open Books Press, Amazon, Barnes and Noble, and all major bookshops and distributors.
-If you want to understand America today, travel back in time 50 years and witness firsthand the American right-wing values, not as what they want you to make believe they are, but what they truly are…
+If you want to understand America today, travel back in time 50 years and witness firsthand the American Religious Right values, not as they present themselves, but as they truly are…

 Reactions by fellow artists and authors: